kennethmikolaichik/Regis/README.md

 The remaining motor control files in this folder can be run in this manner through the command line.

 Now, run the folowing program from the command line of your pi to control the robots movment and camera.
-It is the main interface I have created for controlling the robot:
+This file is the main interface I have created for controlling the robot:

     cd Awaken